 You will probably not be offered anterior surgery at the outset.
-Few surgeons perform it because it is technically trickier and can only be used on patients who are slim and relatively fit, but you’ll find one if you do some research.
+Few surgeons perform it because it is technically trickier and can only be used on patients who are slim and relatively fit.
+But you will find one if you do some research.
 I got myself on the waiting list for an orthopaedic surgeon recommended by my dad’s colleagues – quite a long list, but I decided to wait.
 I could still function, although my sleep was disturbed and I never went anywhere without my trusty pack of paracetamol.

 The downside of anterior hip replacement surgery is that you need a general anaesthetic.
 With posterior you can have a spinal and some sedation, because they’ve cut through the muscles so there’s no risk of them twitching mid-op.
 I asked for the lightest general possible, and came round straight after the op feeling bright as a button.
 The biggest surprise was that I felt no pain.